 Gazing eastwards to the Cascades from north and central Seattle, a large chunk of the vista one sees is the mountains of the North Fork Snoqualmie country.
 The upper reaches of the watershed are in the Mt.
 Baker Snoqualmie National Forest.

-Below the confluence of Lennox Creek and the North Fork, the valley opens up into the Snoqualmie Tree Farm, commercial timber land owned by Weyerhaeuser for many years until it was sold to Hancock Timber.
+Below the confluence of Lennox Creek and the North Fork, the valley opens up into the Snoqualmie Tree Farm, commercial timber land owned by Weyerhaeuser for many years until it was sold to Hancock Timber and then Campbell Global.
 It is through these lands that two great whitewater runs can be found: starting at Wagner Bridge the river drops through an impressive cascade before the start of the Upper North Fork, a great intermediate whitewater run.
 This is followed by Ernie's Gorge, a challenging class V run that regularly draws in paddlers from across the Pacific Northwest.

 The Snoqualmie Tree Farm comprises approximately 90,000 acres between the lower Snoqualmie valley (and towns from Fall City to Duvall,) and the Cascade mountain front.
 As the last big piece of relatively flat undeveloped land in King County, the area has been the object of a number of development schemes.
 It was considered as a site for a major new airport to supplement Sea-Tac, a route for a new outer ring freeway, “Interstate 605,” that would have extended from the present route of Highway 18 through Tree Farm opening up the land for development.